All Episodes

 If you can make the connection between Mandela and Mugabe, I'd like to hear this.

-Well, well, the connections are that these guys were all terrorists before, Ralph uh uh Rash, but what I'm wanting for you to do is to be able to connect them here in the United States because you were correct.
+But what I'm wanting for you to do is to be able to connect them here in the United States because you were correct.

-When you export liberals.
+When you export all the people.

-Oh, you are.
+Oh, you want to.

-Because the philosophies that when you export liberalism to the rest of the world, it kills those countries.
+Yeah, what I'm wanting you to connect is the philosophies, Rush, because the philosophy is that when you export liberalism to the rest of the world, it kills those countries.

-This this is I I have I don't know how long you've been listening.
+No, I don't know how long you've been listening.

 It worked in Japan.

-You know, we exported women's rights, we exported laziness, we got rid of the Japanese work ethic.
+We got rid of the Japanese work ethic.

-Uh we we sowed the seeds of disrespect for parents among Japanese kids.
+We sowed the seeds of disrespect for parents among Japanese kids.

-Now all they want to do is go to Hawaii and lounge on the beach with those pina coladas with umbrellas in them.
+Now all they want to do is go to Hawaii and lounge on the beach with those piña coladas with umbrellas in them.

-But Rush, what they want you to do is to go one step further, and they're wanting us to fund their failed policies now, like they did here with uh social uh the welfare program, and it didn't work, we had to cut it off.
+But Rush, what they're wanting to do is to go one step further, and they're wanting us to fund their failed policies now, like they did here with social welfare program, and it didn't work.

-Because if you cut all aid, you don't put into the pockets of dictators like Mbeki, uh Mugabe and all those, and then the people will rise up because they want you to Zimbabwe is a clear example.
+Because if you cut all aid, you don't put it into the pockets of dictators like Mbeki, Mugabe, and all those.

-I I know.
+I know.

 Zimbabwe is a hellhole.